FX Leaders

 Follow the economic news, as well as general global news.
 You have already become aware that these have a tremendous impact on currencies.

 Try to follow daily global commodity prices (gold or oil for example).
-They often have a large influence on some currencies, such as the USD for example and vice versa.
+They often have a large influence on some currencies, such as the USD for example, and vice versa.

-An effective journal includes a number of points:
+An effective journal includes several points:

 • The strategy behind each of your executions (How and why did you act that particular way?)